storybook-eol/react-cdk/docs/development.md

 ## How to run `cdk-scripts` commands

+Though we can run these scripts directly from `cdk-scripts` folder, it has no sense since they are designed to work with generated projects.
+So we need to provide such environment for them:

-`cd ./test-script/launch-cdk-scripts`
+`cd test-script/launch-cdk-scripts`

 This folder simulates generated project but thanks to Yarn workspace linked to the `./packages/cdk-scripts`.
-You can edit `./packages/cdk-scripts` files and execute them from this folder.
+So you can edit `./packages/cdk-scripts` files and execute them from this folder.

 ## How to build tarballs